Share This!

 You Lose Flexibility When Lifting Weights

-Another common misconception women make about lifting weights is to think that they’ll lose flexibility.
+Another common misconception women have about lifting weights is that it’ll lead to a loss of flexibility.
 It makes sense to think that because you may equate building muscle with getting big and stiff.
 However, increasing muscle mass or strength doesn’t have to result in loss of flexibility.

 In actuality, strength training can be a great way to improve your flexibility and range of motion.
-There are certain exercises that help you to do just that.
-Focus on compound movements like squats, deadlifts, and more complex movements like the clean and jerk.
+Certain exercises help you to do just that.
+Focus on compound movements like squats, deadlifts, and lunges can enhance flexibility, especially when combined with dynamic stretching and mobility work.
+Other, more complex movements that you can include are the clean and jerk.

 It’s important to know that losing flexibility takes place when you neglect stretching regularly, not when you strength train.
 In fact, you can lose flexibility by just running if you avoid stretching.
-Other reasons leading to flexibility loss are reduction in the fluid within the joints (synovial fluid), muscle tightening, deterioration in cartilage, ligaments, tendons, and injuries.
+Other reasons leading to flexibility loss are a reduction in the fluid within the joints (synovial fluid), muscle tightening, deterioration in cartilage, ligaments, tendons, and injuries.
+The key is to maintain good form and avoid overly restrictive movements.

 You Can Hurt Yourself by Lifting Weights

 The risk of injury takes place as soon as you get out of bed.
-Yes, you can fall in the bathtub or get run over by car.
+Yes, you can fall in the bathtub or get run over by a car.
 But you can’t live in fear.
-In reality, you can hurt yourself by lifting weights only when you overtrain, are careless, don’t know how to use gym equipment properly or push it too far.
-Just follow simple tips to avoid injury and you’ll be fine.
+In reality, you can hurt yourself by lifting weights only when you overtrain, are careless, don’t know how to use gym equipment properly, or push it too far.
+Just follow simple tips to avoid injury, and you’ll be fine.

 To a Fitter Healthier You,